A large-scale analysis of public-facing, community-built chatbots on Character.AI: Data

 \section{Data}

 Between July 11, 2024, and January 15, 2025, we scraped Character.AI using a Selenium-based crawler to collect data from 1.2M users and over 3M character pages.
 Crawling was scaled up over time, at its peak involving the use of 10 commodity desktops from Amazon Web Services (AWS).
 To perform the crawl, we executed the following snowball sampling process.
 First, we gathered the usernames of all users whose characters were featured on the homepage at the start of the crawl (see Figure~\ref{fig:homepage} in the appendix).
 Next, the scraper visited each of these users' pages (see Figure~\ref{fig:user} in the appendix), to record their display name, number of followers, number of users they follow, number of chats, bio, list of created characters by URL, and a list of the users they were following.
 The list of users followed was then added to the list of users to scrape, and users were then scraped recursively until we visited more than two-thirds of known users.
 Finally, the scraper visited character pages created by the scraped users.
 We scrape up to five randomly selected characters per user, recording each character’s creator, number of chats, number of likes, name, short description, greeting, long description, and definition.
+There was a bug in our scraper code preventing the scraper from collecting the creator, name, short description, and part of the greeting from characters with greetings long enough to displace these fields above the top of the window.
+The scraper visited 193,570 characters affected by this bug.
+Of these, 5 made it through to our analysis; the rest were discarded and were not counted against the 5 characters per user.